History of Durham University: 21st century

-In July 2012, it was reported by WikiLeaks that an aide to Syrian President Bashar al-Assad was to receive a PhD from Durham.
+In July 2012, it was reported in the Syria Files that an aide to Syrian President Bashar al-Assad was to receive a PhD from Durham.
 Halfon again attacked the university, which responded with a statement saying that students were admitted and awarded degrees solely on merit and denying "any formal or active links with the Syrian government".
 In September the al-Sabah programme was officially launched in the presence of Sheikh Nasser al-Sabah.
 However, since pledging his donation the Sheikh had been forced to resign as prime minister of Kuwait in late 2011 over allegations his government had misappropriated state funds.
 Despite his being cleared of the allegations by a judicial tribunal in May 2012, this drew further protests from Halfon and links were drawn by the Daily Telegraph between this and the acceptance by the London School of Economics of donations from Saif al-Islam, son of Libyan leader Colonel Ghadaffi.

 In November 2012 it was revealed by the Times Higher Education that the university's senior management had overruled the Ethics Committee to accept the donation from British American Tobacco.
 It was also revealed that the university and British American Tobacco had agreed not to publicise the donation for fear of attracting criticism and that the executive committee had been split over accepting the money.
 The Times Higher Education revealed there had been resignations from the university's council over the issue and asked if the resignation of the university's registrar in June 2012 was also linked.

 In 2012 Durham, along with three other universities, accepted an invitation to join the Russell Group and left the 1994 Group.

 In July 2012, Council endorsed a "residential accommodation strategy" for 2012–2020.
 This sets a target of 50–70% of students housed in University accommodation and predicted growth in student numbers to 14,000 in Durham City and 2,500 at the Queen's Campus by 2015/16 and to 15,300 in Durham City and 3,400 at the Queen's Campus by 2019/20.
 With 5,700 beds in Durham and 900 in Stockton for 2012/13, meeting the accommodation targets would require (in Durham) 1,250 new beds by 2015 and 1,950 by 2019 and (in Stockton) 730 new beds by 2015 and 1,150 by 2019.

 In the same year Council approved plans for a new 500 room college, with the preferred site being the former golf course at Mount Oswald.
 In 2014 the university acquired the land on Mount Oswald and entered into a contract with the developers to build accommodation for 1000 students.

 Also in 2012, the Church of England announced that Durham had been chosen as the partner university for the Common Award for ministerial training.
 This scheme provides for a common suite of awards, validated by Durham, for all ordinands in the Church of England and its partner churches from September 2014.